estuhr1206/scheduling-policies-sim/readme.md

 * ignored_time: Percentage of simulation time (as an int) to drop from the beginning of the data.

 ## Additional Analysis
-Note that currently breakwater features are currently for a single client, and many portions will break if multiple clients are created.
+Note that Breakwater features are currently for a single client, and many portions will break if multiple clients are created.
 TODO will be added later.
 ### time_series plots
 * Currently designed for parallel runs with varyRTT enabled.
 Produces plots for each run detailing the credit pool, number of cores, latencies, and throughput.
 * `python3 time_series.py <simulations> <any character>`